oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

     <img src="images/02-ggs-extract-started.png" alt="Extract started" style="zoom: 67%;" />

-## Task 4: Add and Run the Replicat
+## Step 4 - Add and Run the Replicat

 1. On the GoldenGate Deployment Console Home page, click the plus (+) icon for Replicats.